Basketball, wrestling practices begin at Moffat County High School

 The Longevity Project is an annual campaign to help educate readers about what it takes to live a long, fulfilling life in our valley.
 This year Kevin shares his story of hope and celebration of life with his presentation Cracked, Not Broken as we explore the critical and relevant topic of mental health.

-Bradshaw said he is still evaluating the upperclassmen, but he expects Chet Harvey and Zach and Angelo Raftopoulos and other seniors to be among his strongest players.
+Bradshaw said he is “still evaluating” the upperclassmen, though he expects Chet Harvey, Zach and Angelo Raftopoulos, and other seniors to be among his strongest players.

 “We’ve mostly been working on defensive skill work,” he said.
 “I don’t know that we’ll be a heavy pressure team.
 We plan to lock it in at half-court.
 It’s a little bit different system than they’re used to.”

 Junior Bobby Kyle said he likes what he’s seen of Bradshaw’s coaching technique.

 “He runs a pretty good program so far,” he said.

 Being back in the gym is already an adjustment for Kyle, who was unable to play basketball during his sophomore year.

 “I played when I was a freshman, but I was ineligible when I was a sophomore because I had missed so much school,” he said.
 “It feels good to be back because I get to play the sport that I love and I get to play with people that I’ve known for a long time.
 I think we’ll do well once the season finally starts.”